 ABSTRACT.
 We develop approximate estimation methods for exponential random graph models (ERGMs), whose likelihood is proportional to an intractable normalizing constant.
 The usual approach approximates this constant with Monte Carlo simulations, however convergence may be exponentially slow.
 We propose a deterministic method, based on a variational mean-field approximation of the ERGM's normalizing constant.
-We compute lower and upper bounds for the approximation error for any network size, using nonlinear large deviations results.
-This translates into bounds on the distance between true likelihood and mean-field likelihood, as well as bounds on the distance between approximate parameter estimates from the MLE, assuming the likelihood is not very flat.
-In small networks, a simple Monte Carlo exercise shows that our deterministic method provides similar estimates as the simulation-based methods with the advantage of converging in quadratic time.
+We compute lower and upper bounds for the approximation error for any network size, adapting nonlinear large deviations results.
+This translates into bounds on the distance between true likelihood and mean-field likelihood.
+Monte Carlo simulations suggest that in practice our deterministic method performs better than our conservative theoretical approximation bounds imply, for a large class of models.

-Keywords: Networks, Microeconometrics, Large networks, Variational Inference, Large deviations, Mean-Field Approximations
+Keywords: Networks, Microeconometrics, Large Networks, Variational Inference, Large deviations, Mean-Field Approximations

-1. Introduction
+1. INTRODUCTION

-In this paper, we provide variational mean-field methods to approximate the likelihood of exponential random graph models (ERGMs), a class of statistical network formation models that has become popular in sociology, machine learning, statistics and more recently economics.
-While a large part of the statistical network literature is devoted to models with unconditionally or conditionally independent links (Graham, 2014; Airoldi et al., 2008; Bickel et al., 2013), ERGMs allow for conditional and unconditional dependence among links (Snijders, 2002; Wasserman and Pattison, 1996).
+This paper studies variational mean-field methods to approximate the likelihood of exponential random graph models (ERGMs), a class of statistical network formation models that has become popular in sociology, machine learning, statistics and more recently economics.
+While a large part of the statistical network literature is devoted to models with unconditionally or conditionally independent links (Graham, 2017; Airoldi et al., 2008; Bickel et al., 2013), ERGMs allow for conditional and unconditional dependence among links (Snijders, 2002; Wasserman and Pattison, 1996).
 These models have recently gained attention in economics, because several works have shown that ERGMs have a microeconomic foundation.
-In fact, the ERGM likelihood naturally emerges as the stationary equilibrium of a potential game, where players engage in a myopic best-response dynamics of link formation (Blume, 1993; Mele, 2017; Badev, 2013; Chandrasekhar, 2016; Chandrasekhar and Jackson, 2014; Boucher and Mourifie, 2017), and in a large class of evolutionary games and social interactions models (Blume, 1993; Durlauf and Ioannides, 2010).
+In fact, the ERGM likelihood naturally emerges as the stationary equilibrium of a potential game, where players engage in a myopic bestresponse dynamics of link formation (Blume, 1993; Mele, 2017; Badev, 2013; Chandrasekhar, 2016; Chandrasekhar and Jackson, 2014; Boucher and Mourifie, 2017), and in a large class of evolutionary games and social interactions models (Blume, 1993; Durlauf and Ioannides, 2010).

 Date: First version: June 15, 2015.
-This version: April 4, 2019.
+This version: May 9, 2020.

 We are grateful to the editor and three excellent referees for their suggestions.
-We thank Anton Badev, Vincent Boucher, Aureo DePaula, Bryan Graham, Mert Gürbüzbalaban, Matt Jackson, Hiro Kaido, Michael Leung and Demian Pouzo for comments on previous versions of this paper.
+We thank Anton Badev, Vincent Boucher, Aureo DePaula, Bryan Graham, Mert Gürbüzbalaban, Matt Jackson, Hiro Kaido, Michael Leung, Xiaodong Liu and Demian Pouzo for comments on previous versions of this paper.
 The second author is partially supported by NSF Grant DMS-1613164.